Ryan-Palmer/Functional-Blazor-and-Xamarin/README.md

 If you don't need that or you don't mind stashing those tokens in the page model you could just use plain old functions.

-If you do want to use the messengers and caches to communicate between pages, there are functions in the CacheManger and MessageManager modules to get you started.
-Call them using Cmd.ofSub passing the messages which handle the IDisposable token and the ongoing message/cache dispatches.
-If that doesn't make sense raise an issue and I'll demonstrate, it really is simple.
+If you do want to use the messengers and caches to communicate between pages, there are dispatch functions in the Cache and Message modules to get you started with explanations.
+If it doesn't make sense raise an issue and I'll demonstrate, it really is simple.

 #### UI Updates